Overview

 Create a new credential by clicking anywhere on the storyboard to bring up the story menu on the right pane.
 Find the “Credentials” section.

-Click “+ Create New” and in the modal that pops up, select “Text”.
+Click “+ Create New” at the bottom of the modal that pops up, and then select “Text”.

 Next click “Save”, and click “OK” on the warning about domain based credentials.